My Story

 Some assume I emerged from the womb in full lotus with Shaolin monk discipline.

-The truth?
-My flair for discipline comes from its opposite: my flair for intensity and impulsivity.
+In truth, my flair for discipline comes from its opposite: my flair for intensity and impulsivity.
 I was born holding a metaphorical flamethrower with no 'Off' switch and no setting but maximum.

 But it also caused problems.

 Funnelling my energy into sport, I competed in international-level rugby and elite-level powerlifting.
-But I was also riddled with chronic pain from injury, including a nasty jaw break.
+But I was riddled with chronic pain from injury, including a nasty jaw break.

 I enjoyed hedonistic highs but discovered they were eventually outstripped by the lows.